flemm0/PM_566/02-assignment/README.md

 and the imputed average for gas exposure is closer to 1.
 When creating the smoke and gas exposure category, those that have smoke exposure = 1 will qualify.
 As for the gas exposure, those that have gasstove != 0 will qualify.
-Essentially, I will be rounding the smoke exposure values up to 1 and the gasstove exposure values down to 0.
+Essentially, I will be rounding the imputed smoke exposure values up to 1 and the imputed gasstove exposure values down to 0.

 ``` r
 dat[, `:=`(smoke_gas_exposure, fifelse(smoke == 1 & gasstove !=